Get the Free Toolkit

 The ROI of Getting This Right

-Employers who build retention infrastructure around household stability see measurable returns: reduced 90-day turnover, higher 12-month retention, increased WOTC tax credit capture, and lower cost-per-hire over time.
+Employers that build retention infrastructure around household stability are better positioned to reduce preventable turnover, improve retention conversations, strengthen onboarding, and evaluate the business case for fair-chance hiring over time.
 The business case is not charity.
-It is operational efficiency applied to a workforce segment that most employers have not learned to retain.
+It is operational discipline applied to a workforce segment many employers have not yet learned how to support and retain.

 Retention Strategies That Work